Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$

 However, these two schemes rely on two parameters, the direct interaction $U$ and the exchange interaction $J$.
-These parameters can be adjusted such that e.g band gap or cell parameter are in agreement with experiment.
-But in this case, such calculation is no more first principles.
+These parameters can be adjusted such that, e.g, the band gap or cell parameter is in agreement with experiment.
+However in this case, such a calculation is no longer a first-principles calculation.
 A more fruitful solution is to try to calculate $U$ and $J$ from first principles.
-The main used methods to obtain $U$ from first principles are the constrained DFT (cDFT)\cite{Anisimov1991}, the linear response method\cite{Cococcioni2005,Timrov2021}, method using Hartree Fock orbitals\cite{Mosey2007,Agapito2015} and the constrained Random Phase Approximation (cRPA)\cite{Aryasetiawan2004}.
-These methods have been successful to describe a wide range of systems including pure metals and oxides.
-In these systems, most of the calculations took into account only the Coulomb interaction on $d$ or $f$ orbitals of the metallic atom (e.g. Ti, U, Fe).
-However, it has been shown also that other orbitals (e.g. $p$ orbitals of oxygen), are important, as well as intershell interactions and have an impact on the electronic structure and/or structural parameters of e.g. TiO$_2$\cite{Park2010,Orhan2020}, transition metal oxides\cite{Nekrasov2000,Himmetoglu2011,Pandey2017,Brown2020},ZrO$_2$\cite{Ma2013}, actinides and lanthanides oxides\cite{Plata2012,Seth2017,Moree2021}, cerium\cite{Seth2017}, lanthanides compounds\cite{Larson2006} and high T$_c$ cuprates\cite{Hansmann2014}.
+The main methods used to obtain $U$ from first principles are the constrained DFT (cDFT)~\cite{Anisimov1991}, the linear response method~\cite{Cococcioni2005,Kulik2006,Timrov2018,Floris2020,Timrov2021,Linscott2018}, a method using Hartree-Fock orbitals~\cite{Mosey2007,Agapito2015,Lee2020,Tancogne-Dejean2020} and the constrained random phase approximation (cRPA)~\cite{Aryasetiawan2004,Hansmann2013}.
+These methods have been successful in describing a wide range of systems including pure metals and oxides.
+Very recently, a method involving the comparison between DFT and Hartree-Fock eigenvalues was proposed and tested on transition metals~\cite{Tesch2022}.
+In these systems, most of the calculations took into account only the Coulomb interaction on $d$ or $f$ orbitals of the metallic atom (e.g., Ti, U or Fe).
+However, it has been shown also that other orbitals (e.g., $p$ orbitals of oxygen) are important (as well as intershell interactions) and have an impact on the electronic structure and/or structural parameters of, e.g., TiO$_2$~\cite{Park2010,Orhan2020}, transition metal oxides~\cite{Nekrasov2000,Himmetoglu2011,Pandey2017,Brown2020}, ZrO$_2$~\cite{Ma2013}, actinide and lanthanide oxides~\cite{Plata2012,Seth2017,Moree2021}, cerium~\cite{Seth2017}, lanthanide compounds~\cite{Larson2006} and high-$T_c$ cuprates~\cite{Hansmann2014}.